andela-mabdussalam/Inverted-index/README.md

 * Code Climate

 ## Contributions
+* Fork it!
+* Create your feature branch: git checkout -b my-new-feature
+* Commit your changes: git commit -m 'Add some feature'
-* Clone the repository.
+* Push to the branch: git push origin my-new-feature
-* Create a new branch for included feature(s).
-* Raise a pull request.
+* Submit a pull request :D